Tourniquet/instaCD/README.md

 # InstaCD

-A perl script for easily jumping to a directory from a predefined list,
-	roughly similar to Pentadactyl's quickmarks
+A perl script for easily jumping to a directory from a predefined list, roughly similar to Pentadactyl's quickmarks and basically a pretty lame static version of autojump.

 ## Why?